MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/accessing-archived-tournament-results.md

 - Finally, select **Run Task...
 (4)**.

 > [!NOTE]
-> If you have no All Players segment in the list, please, refer to our [Player Segmentation](../../analytics/segmentation/player-segmentation.md) tutorial to create one.
+> If you have no All Players segment in the list, please, refer to our [Player Segmentation](../../analytics/segmentation/quickstart.md) quick start to create one.

 ![Game Manager - Players - Segments - All Players - Run Task](media/tutorials/game-manager-players-segments-all-players-run-task.png)